reactphp/http/README.md

 Unless you specify a `Content-Length` header yourself, HTTP/1.1 responses will automatically use chunked transfer encoding and send the respective header (`Transfer-Encoding: chunked`) automatically.
+The server is responsible for handling `Transfer-Encoding` so you SHOULD NOT pass it yourself.
 If you know the length of your body, you MAY specify it like this instead:

 ```php
 $data = 'Hello World!';